Gloucestershire County Council e-scooter trial

 The trials will supply data and evidence to the Department for Transport for Ministers to decide how to proceed with the legal status of e-scooters in the UK.
 E-scooters are currently illegal to use on the public highway, although this has been suspended for those e-scooters that are part of the trial.

-As Gloucestershire County Council is the lead authority for the trial, we ask that any questions or queries are sent to their dedicated email address: firstname.lastname@example.org or you can visit their website for further information.
+As Gloucestershire County Council is the lead authority for the trial, we ask that any questions or queries are sent to their dedicated email address: firstname.lastname@example.org or you can visit the Gloucestershire County Council e-scooter pages for further information.

 What are the benefits of e-scooters?